 So these were a few steps you should take to optimize your website for mobile.

-Moreover, the reason you’re reading about mobile responsiveness (in an article related to technical SEO) is that it has a connection with click-through rate (CTR) and UI/UX of the website.
+Moreover, the reason you’re reading about mobile responsiveness (in an article related to technical SEO) is that it has a connection with the click-through rate (CTR) and UI/UX of the website.
 The more visitors visit the website or stay longer, the higher the chance of getting ranked in the search engines.

 5 – Use the Correct URL Slug